noahlevenson/stealing-ur-feelings/readme.md

 <br/><br/>

 #### :zap: changelog
+**08/10/2019** We're coming to Open City Documentary Festival in London

 **05/07/2019** Profiles by the [Museum of the Moving Image](http://www.scienceandfilm.org/articles/3216/stealing-ur-feelings) and [Engadget](https://www.engadget.com/2019/05/02/stealing-ur-feelings-ar-film-facial-recognition-tribeca-2019-kanye-pizza/)

 **03/06/2019** We've been selected to premiere at the 2019 Tribeca Film Festival!